 Garner and Scalia provide the best insight on how to develop arguments, the art of writing, and what it takes to succeed in an oral argument.
 While this may seem like a boring read at first, these authors have written the novel in a fun and fresh way to keep you engaged and focused throughout!

 You’ll be expected to write a lot in law school, so it’s important you brush up on these skills to ensure you do well in your first year!
-This novel breaks down how to improve your writing in simple and easy to remember steps and provides detailed explanations on common writing errors.
+This novel breaks down how to improve your writing in simple and easy-to-remember steps and provides detailed explanations of common writing errors.

 As we’ve mentioned numerous times, law school is stressful!
-Burnout is real, and the majority of law students have a hard time coping with all of the expectations and responsibilities they have.
+Burnout is real, and most law students have a hard time coping with all of the expectations and responsibilities they have.

 He gives helpful tips on small daily changes you can make to live a more stress-free life.
 As a law student, these tips will be exceedingly helpful to get you through law school and keep your morale up!